Love, Learn, Live & Play

-I had just closed the homeopathic clinic for the night, when a group of women came knocking requesting my help.
-They had organized an after-school program for the traumatized children of their community and they wanted to form an NGO so they could find funding to continue to run the program.
+Closing the homeopathic clinic for the night, a group of women came knocking on my door requesting my help.
+They had organized an after-school program, teaching their traumatized children in a home that was left standing.
+The women wanted to form an NGO so they could find funding to continue to run the program.

 The VOH project flourished.

-Sushila Raja, is an incredible lady that has been actively promoting 'Co-Counselling,' In the post-Tsunami Sri Lankan context, she has trained many young co-counsellors, including our VOH team, in a training regime called Synergy.
+Sushila Raja, is an incredible woman that has been actively promoting 'Co-Counselling,' In the post-Tsunami Sri Lankan context, she has trained many young co-counsellors, including our VOH team and the translators that worked in the Homeopathic clinic.

 In January 2007 our pre-school program was launched with a donation from Steve & Suyin Karlsen who went on to form the mother foundation.